AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_approval"
 >title="Approval mode for the delivery"
 >abstract="Select the approval mode.
+If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_template_settings_approval"
+>title="Approval mode for the deliveries"
-If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed. "
+>abstract="Select the approval mode for deliveries based on this template.
+If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed."

 If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed.
 By default, the user must confirm the sending of messages at the end of the analysis phase: this is **manual** validation.